MARTIMM/raku-mongodb-driver/README.md

 * [ ] db.collection.storageSize().
 Reports the total size used by the collection in bytes.
 Provides a wrapper around the storageSize field of the collStats output.
 * [ ] db.collection.totalIndexSize().
 Reports the total size used by the indexes on a collection.
 Provides a wrapper around the totalIndexSize field of the collStats output.
 * [ ] db.collection.totalSize().
 Reports the total size of a collection, including the size of all documents and all indexes on a collection.
-* [ ] db.collection.update().
+* [x] db.collection.update().
 Modifies a document in a collection.
 * [ ] db.collection.validate().
 Performs diagnostic operations on a collection.

 ### Cursor Methods

 * [ ] cursor.addOption().
 Adds special wire protocol flags that modify the behavior of the query.\u2019
 * [ ] cursor.batchSize().
 Controls the number of documents MongoDB will return to the client in a single network message.
 * [x] cursor.count().
+Also on collection.
 Returns a count of the documents in a cursor.
-* [x] collection.explain().
-Done on collection!
+* [x] cursor.explain().
+Done also in collection!
 Reports on the query execution plan, including index use, for a cursor.
 * [ ] cursor.forEach().
 Applies a JavaScript function for every document in a cursor.
 * [ ] cursor.hasNext().
 Returns true if the cursor has documents and can be iterated.
 * [ ] cursor.hint().
 Forces MongoDB to use a specific index for a query.